//not the thank-you page

 A motorcycle accident claim can recover compensation for:

 All drivers need to follow traffic laws, but motorcycle riders must obey regulations that are in place specifically to protect them.
-Motorcycle laws differ from state to state, but these laws generally regulate the equipment that motorcycle riders must use, specifications for their bikes, where they are allowed to ride, and other motorcycle-focused rules.
+Motorcycle laws differ from state to state, but these laws generally regulate the equipment that motorcycle riders must use, the specifications for their bikes, where they are allowed to ride, and other motorcycle-focused rules.